 2. Use your Facebook Page in groups

-With this feature, users can post in their groups and help one another with the whole home selling and buying process.
+With this Facebook marketing feature, users can post in their groups and help one another with the whole home selling and buying process.
+Using groups ensures that users will see your real estate posts.
 Users can then navigate to your page and recognize that you’re an expert in your neighborhood, the real estate market, and a helpful resource for the home buying process.
 Of course, there are Facebook ads, too, but having an authentic brand voice will benefit you in the long term.

 3. The power of visuals